FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 What are the requirements for admission?

-To be considered for admission, families must agree with our mission, vision, and Statement of Faith.
-All families must be in alignment with the core beliefs and values of our co-op, and must have at least one child who is 3 years old or older.
-The admission process begins when you fill out the registration form and submit the $200 non-refundable registration fee.
-Once your registration form is received with payment, our Leadership Team will process your registration and contact you to schedule an in-person family interview.
+To be considered for admission, families must agree with our mission and affirm our Statement of Faith.
+All families must attend a local church that fully aligns with the core beliefs and values of our co-op, and must have at least one child who is 3 years old or older.
+The admission process begins when you fill out the application form and submit the $200 non-refundable application fee.
+Once your application form is received with payment, our Leadership Team will contact you to schedule an in-person family interview.
 Please note that acceptance to our program is contingent upon ensuring a mutual fit with our co-op community and a clean background check for each adult volunteer.

 How much does it cost to participate in the co-op?

-Every family is required to pay a non-refundable $200 registration fee.
-The fee helps cover building costs, supplies, system setup, enrollment, and insurance, among other expenses.
-Returning families: the registration fee is reduced to $100 if registered by April 30, 2026.
+Every family is required to pay a non-refundable $200 application fee.
+This fee helps cover building costs, supplies, system setup, enrollment, and insurance, among other expenses.
+Returning families: this fee is reduced to $100 if re-enrollment is completed by April 30 of the current school year.

 Daycare

-The yearly cost for daycare will be $250.
+The yearly cost for daycare is $250 for children two years old and under.
 Parents of students who turn three during the year and wish to have their child transition into preschool must contact the Leadership Team and pay a pro-rated tuition for the class.

 Student Tuition

-Tuition for the afternoon classes may vary by subject and required supplies.
-For the fall, the Christmas play is $75 per student, which includes student costumes.
+Tuition for the afternoon elective classes will vary by subject and required supplies.

 Tuition is expected to be paid in full no later than August 1, 2026.
 If you prefer to pay in installments rather than a lump sum, please reach out to set up a monthly payment schedule.